joek/cf-storm/README.md

 Why Cuba?
 ---------
 The first answer that come to our minds is Why not?
-Is simple, small and we think that it fits perfectly for this project, which is basically a GUI for an API.
+**Is simple, small and we think that it fits perfectly for this project**, which is basically a GUI for an API.
 You can extend a Cuba app extremely easy, and not only that, it's very fast due to its small size.

-We like to keep things simple and as small as posible to easily maintain and improve our code, so that's why Cuba.
+**We like to keep things simple and as small as posible** to easily maintain and improve our code, so that's why Cuba.

 Install